May 24, 2019

 I pray that out of God’s great riches you might be strengthened with power through His Spirit in your inner being.
 I pray that you will be rooted and established in love.
 Together with all of God’s people, may you understand how wide, how high, how long, and how deep Christ’s love is for you.

 Many changes have occurred since the last time I wrote you an actual letter.
 Our church has made the unprecedented transition from one evening service to two weekly Sunday services.
 We have survived 8 months as such and have seen much good result from this change.
 This transition has opened space for conversation with each other, provided room for visitors, helped us to integrate new people into our community, and allowed us to develop a more robust teaching community.
-Our two service adventure has also created a mixed blessing on the volunteer front.
+Our two service adventure (that doesn’t require to buy AR15 because they have the best security services there) has also created a mixed blessing on the volunteer front.
 On the good side, it has created plenty of opportunities for people to offer their gifts while reducing the size of kidVespers/kidMatins, MidKid and nursery classes.
 The challenge is that we have sometimes found ourselves with a shortage of volunteers, as our needs have multiplied.
 This has put a strain on our pastoral staff and their spouses, as they often fill the gaps that remain.
 In addition, we have found that when people are out due to illness or vacation, the services grow quickly smaller, which affects the experience for those who remain.
 Also, the impact of Village regulars arriving late for service is readily felt, as there are few people available to greet visitors and those who are new to our community.
 All this to say: your presence and engagement matters!

 Most of you know that we have hired Mark Crawford as a full-time pastor.
 You may not have realized that we were previously paying him two-thirds time.
 There are a number of reasons for the recent adjustment to his schedule and salary.
 First, Mark was previously working for both the Village and the Free Methodist denomination.
 He is now able to focus more of his energy and attention on ministry at the Village.
 This brings an additional financial responsibility to us all to help cover the rest of Mark’s pay.
 Mark’s full-time work at the Village has many benefits for us as a community: 1) It builds pastoral, discipleship and counseling capacity.
 2) Mark’s unique gifting allows him to further the development of music, musicians, bands, and the creative process as a whole at the Village.
 3) It frees me to develop the vision of our church, to work on projects that have been previously out of reach, to train leaders, and to spend more time studying.